> Research Report · April 2026

 The Paradox of Productive Friction

-Here’s the thing everybody understands but nobody wants to talk about: the difficulty of writing software was a feature, not a bug.
+Here's the thing everybody understands but nobody wants to talk about: the difficulty of writing software was a feature, not a bug.
 When implementation was expensive and slow, teams were forced to make hard decisions.
-They debated trade-offs.
-They killed mediocre ideas early because they couldn’t afford to build all of them.
-The cost of engineering acted as a natural filter — a forcing function for product strategy that made leaders ask “is this actually worth building?” before they asked “can we build it?”
+They debated trade- offs.
+They killed mediocre ideas early because they couldn't afford to build all of them.
+The cost of engineering acted as a natural filter - a forcing function for product strategy that made leaders ask "is this actually worth building?" before they asked "can we build it?"

-With AI-generated code just one prompt away, that filter is gone.
 This is the Jevons Paradox playing out in real time.
-In 1865, William Stanley Jevons observed that more efficient steam engines didn’t reduce coal consumption — they increased it.
-The same dynamic is now consuming software: more internal tools, more automations, more microservices, more “AI-powered” features bolted onto products that didn’t need them.
-Meanwhile, as Atlassian’s data shows, engineers spend only 16% of their week coding — and coding is not the friction point.
+In 1865, William Stanley Jevons observed that more efficient steam engines didn't reduce coal consumption - they increased it, because cheaper energy unlocked entirely new categories of demand.
+The same dynamic is now consuming software.
+As analysis applying Jevons to AI coding explains: as code becomes cheaper to produce, we don't produce less of it.
+We produce vastly more.
+The surface area of software expands - more internal tools, more automations, more microservices, more "AI-powered" features bolted onto products that didn't need them - multiplying complexity at every layer.

 The METR Study: You Think You’re Faster.
 You’re Not.

-In July 2025, METR published a randomized controlled trial with 16 experienced developers working on real issues in their own repositories.
-Developers using AI tools took 19% longer to complete tasks.
-Before the study, they estimated AI would speed them up by 24%.
-After being slowed down, they still believed it had made them 20% faster.
+In July 2025, METR published a randomized controlled trial with 16 experienced developers working on real issues in their own repositories - large open-source projects averaging over one million lines of code and 22,000+ stars.
+The result was startling: developers using AI tools took 19% longer to complete tasks than those working without them.[1]
+But here's the truly unsettling part.
+Before the study, developers estimated AI would speed them up by 24%.
+After using AI and actually being slowed down, they still believed it had made them 20% faster.
 The gap between perception and reality was 39 percentage points.
-Developers accepted fewer than 44% of AI generations, and 9% of their total time was spent reviewing and cleaning AI outputs.

 METR RCT · 16 developers · 246 tasks · repos averaging 1M+ LoC